How to Get Rid of Sugar Ants

 Instead, follow the column until you see them going in and out of a wall, crack in the floor, etc. If it’s an outer wall and you’ve identified this as a primarily outdoor species (or aren’t sure), slip outside and try to spot the column on the other side of the wall.
 If you find it, follow the trail back to the colony entrance.

-However, if the column is going into an inner wall, you can’t find it outside, or you’ve identified it as a species that nest indoors, you will have to address it immediately and may need to call in professionals.
+However, if the column is going into an inner wall, you can’t find it outside, or you’ve identified it as a species that nests indoors, you will have to address it immediately and may need to call in professionals.

-Will Sugar Ants go Away on their Own?
+Will Sugar Ants Go Away on Their Own?

 Contrary to what we were told as kids, ignoring a problem doesn’t make it go away, it can actually make it worse.
 This is especially true of sugar ants.